Moving

 Priorities

-SCDOT has already been working on several important transportation priorities which will be a focus for the plan.
+SCDOT researched and focused on several important transportation priorities, which are a focus of the plan.
 These priorities include:

 Improving